$\omega$-Regular Energy Problems: Implementation

-\subsubsection{Finding lassos}
+\subsection{Finding lassos}

-The overall procedure to find lassos is described in Alg.~\ref{alg:second_part}.
+The overall procedure to find lassos is described in Algorithm~\ref{alg:second_part}.
 It is based on two steps.
-In step one we compute all energy optimal paths starting at the initial state of the automaton with initial credit $c$.
+In step one we compute all energy-optimal paths starting at the initial state of the automaton with initial credit $c$.
 This step is done on the original WBA, and we do not take into account the colors.
 Optimal paths found in this step will serve as lasso prefixes.

-The second step is done individually for each Büchi accepting SCC. \textsc{Couvreur} ignores the weights and we can use the version distributed by Spot.
-We then degeneralize the color accepting SCCs one by one, as described in Sect.~\ref{sec:degen}; recall that this creates one copy of the SCC, which we call a level, per color.
+The second step is done individually for each Büchi accepting SCC.
+The \textsc{Couvreur} algorithm, used to identify the SCCs, ignores the weights, and we can use the version distributed by Spot.
+We then degeneralize the accepting SCCs one by one, as described in Section~\ref{sec:degen}; recall that this creates one copy of the SCC, which we call a level, per color.
 The first level roots the degeneralization in the original automaton; transitions leading back from the last to the first level are called back-edges.
 These back-edges play a crucial role as they are the only colored transitions in the degeneralized SCC and represent the accepting transitions.

-Hence any Büchi accepting cycle in the degeneralization needs to contain at least one such back-edge, and we can therefore focus our attention on them.
-Now we need to check for each back-edge whether we can embed it in an energy feasible cycle within the degeneralized SCC.
-To this end, we compute the energy optimal paths starting at the destination of the current back-edge (by construction a state in the first level) with an initial credit corresponding to its maximal prefix energy (as found in the first step).
-By comparing the energy of the source state of the back-edge $e$ while taking into account its weight, one can determine whether there exists an energy feasible cycle containing it.
-If this is the case, then we have found a feasible lasso cycle, and by concatenating it with the prefix found in the first step, we can construct a lasso.
-Note that we might have to check the loop a second time with the first calculated energy level as shown in the example in Fig.~\ref{fig:double_checking_orig}.
+Hence any Büchi accepting cycle in the degeneralization needs to contain at least one such back-edge, we can therefore focus our attention on these.
+We proceed to check for each back-edge whether we can embed it in a $(c,b)$-feasible cycle within the degeneralized SCC.
+This needs to be done with care and we might need multiple iterations to ensure that no such cycle exists.
+To this end, we start by computing the energy-optimal paths starting at the destination of the current back-edge (by construction, a state in the first level) with an initial credit corresponding to its maximal prefix energy (as found in the first step).
+This is done in line~\ref{algBE:firstIter} and allows us to compute the maximal energy achievable in the destination of the back-edge when imposing the back-edge as the last transition to be taken.

+If this energy is greater than or equal to the prefix energy (in fact it can only be equal, as the prefix energy is the maximal energy attainable for this state without any additional constraints), then we can obviously traverse the same path over and over and have therefore found a $(c,b)$-feasible accepting lasso.

+However, the converse is not true.
+If the computed energy for the destination of the back-edge is smaller than the prefix energy, we cannot conclude that no energy feasible cycle embedding the back-edge exists.